Leyla-Tepe culture: Characteristics and influences

-The Leyla-Tepe culture is also attested at Boyuk Kesik in the lower layers of this settlement.
+The Leyla-Tepe culture is also attested at Böyük Kəsik in the lower layers of this settlement.
 The inhabitants apparently buried their dead in ceramic vessels.
-Similar amphora burials in the South Caucasus are found in the Western Georgian Jar-Burial culture, that is mostly of a much later date.
+Similar amphora burials in the South Caucasus are found in the Western Georgian Jar-burial culture, that is mostly of a much later date.
+Jar burials are attested in many parts of the world as early as 4500 BC.

-The ancient Poylu II settlement was discovered in the Agstafa District of modern day Azerbaijan during the construction of the Baku-Tbilisi-Ceyhan pipeline.
+The ancient Poylu II settlement was discovered in the Aghstafa District of modern day Azerbaijan during the construction of the Baku–Tbilisi–Ceyhan pipeline.
 The lowermost layer dates to the early fourth millennium BC, attesting a multilayer settlement of Leyla-Tepe culture.

 Among the sites associated with this culture, the Soyugbulag kurgans or barrows are of special importance.
 The excavation of these kurgans, located in Kaspi Municipality, in central Georgia, demonstrated an unexpectedly early date of such structures on the territory of Azerbaijan.
 They were dated to the beginning of the 4th millennium BC.

-The culture has also been linked to the north Ubaid period monuments, in particular, with the settlements in the Eastern Anatolia Region (Arslantepe, Coruchu-tepe, Tepechik, etc.).
+The culture has also been linked to the north Ubaid period monuments, in particular, with the settlements in the Eastern Anatolia region (Arslantepe, Coruchu-tepe, Tepechik, etc.).

+The settlement is of a typical Western-Asian variety, with the dwellings packed closely together and made of mud bricks with smoke outlets.

 It has been suggested that the Leyla-Tepe were the founders of the Maykop culture.
+According to Catherine Marro (2022), Maykop/Majkop culture "is certainly connected with the Leyla Tepe complex".

-An expedition to Syria by the Russian Academy of Sciences revealed the similarity of the Maykop and Leyla-Tepe artifacts with those found recently while excavating the ancient city of Tel Khazneh I, from the 4th millennium BC.
+An expedition to Syria by the Russian Academy of Sciences revealed the similarity of the Maykop and Leyla-Tepe artifacts with those found in 1988–2000 while excavating the ancient city of Tel Khazneh I, dating from the 4th millennium BC.

 Leyla-Tepe pottery is very similar to the 'Chaff-Faced Ware' of the northern Syria and Mesopotamia.
 It is especially well attested at Amuq F phase.
 Similar pottery is also found at Kultepe, Azerbaijan.